Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Analysis Under Noncooperative Formation

+The proof is postponed to Appendix~\ref{App:ProofStability}.
 This result reveals that the mixed traffic system~\eqref{Eq:ACCSystemModel} under different formations of AVs has the same distribution of closed-loop poles when the number of AVs is fixed.
-Fig.~\ref{Fig:EigenvalueDistribution} illustrates the distribution of the closed-loop poles of the mixed traffic system~\eqref{Eq:ACCSystemModel} under a typical parameter setup~\cite{jin2016optimal} when $n=20$, which remains the same under different formations $S$ when $|S|$ is fixed.
+Fig.~\ref{Fig:EigenvalueDistribution} illustrates the distribution of the closed-loop poles of~\eqref{Eq:ACCSystemModel} under a typical parameter setup~\cite{jin2016optimal} when $n=20$, which remains the same under different formations $S$ when $|S|$ is fixed.
 The closed-loop stability of mixed traffic systems has received significant attention in previous studies, but most of them focus on the impact of penetration rates~\cite{talebpour2016influence,xie2019heterogeneous}.
 Interestingly, Theorem~\ref{Th:Stability} presents the stability invariance property of the ring-road mixed traffic system at a fixed value of the penetration rate $|S| /|\Omega|,$ when AVs follow a noncooperative ACC-type strategy~\eqref{Eq:ACC}.